-Tyndall National Institute is a leading European research centre in integrated ICT (Information and Communications Technology) hardware and systems.
+Tyndall National Institute is a leading European deep-tech research centre in integrated ICT (Information and Communications Technology) hardware and systems.
 Specialising in both electronics and photonics – materials, devices, circuits and systems – we are globally leading in our core research areas of:

 As a key national institute, Tyndall’s world-class research teams perform ground-breaking research with an ‘excellent impact from excellent research’ philosophy, focusing on the delivery of value from research to the Irish economy.
 We work with industry and academia to transform research into products in our core market areas of electronics, communications, energy, health, agri-food and the environment.